darcyjwood/darcyjwood/README.md

 👀 I’m interested in all things cloud

-🌱 I’m currently learning AWS and Python
+🌱 I’m currently learning AWS, Python, Docker, Kubernetes, and Terraform

 💞️ I’m looking to collaborate with others